cmsc240-s24/cmsc240-s24.github.io/syllabus.md

 ### Resources

-The following books are **NOT REQUIRED** for this course.
+The following books are **not required** for this course.
 Instead it is a list of recommended resources for you to reference in addition to the course notes provided for you.
 These include:

 - [Effective Modern C++](https://richmond.primo.exlibrisgroup.com/permalink/01URICH_INST/191gg5k/alma9928104160306241) by Scott Meyers